Information on Financial Assistance for Applicants & Continuing Students

 Especially for the doctoral program, we strongly encourage both applicants and continuing students to investigate sources of funding outside the program, and external to the University.
 The database of links listed below was formulated to assist our students to find and apply to sources of financial aid at The University of Arizona and beyond.
 External sources of funding are especially critical for the research and write-up stages of dissertation work.
 If you have any questions, please contact the American Indian Studies office at 621-7108.

-Graduate Registration Scholarships (GRS) waive registration fees assessed by the University (the GRS does not include Recreation Center Fee or Financial Aid Trust Fee).
-The Graduate Tuition Scholarships (GTS) are for non-residents and waive non-resident (out-of-state) tuition only (the GTS does not include Registration Center fee, Financial Aid Trust Fee, or Registration fees).
+Scholarship program for which all students (MA, MA/JD, and PhD) are automatically considered upon admission.
+Graduate Tuition Scholarships (GTS) waive tuition only (the GTS does not include Registration Center fee, Financial Aid Trust Fee, or Registration fees).
 Students must be admitted to regular graduate status, enroll for a minimum of six units per semester, and meet a GPA minimum of 3.0 in order to qualify.

 Graduate Teaching Assistantships are typically awarded to Ph.D. students, although occasionally second year M.A. students may receive a GTA award.
 Students must be admitted to regular graduate status, enroll for a minimum of six units per semester, and meet a GPA minimum of 3.0 in order to qualify.
 Awards are offered on the basis of merit, timely progress through the degree program, and satisfactory evaluations in prior GTA appointments.
 Financial awards are made for one academic year; receiving an award does not guarantee or imply support for subsequent years.